camper0008/article-compiler/README.md

 ### customizing

-edit files in templates/ to customize
+edit files in templates/ and public/ to customize

 ### run